SiteOne (SITE)

 SiteOne also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
 Over the last two years, SiteOne’s organic revenue was flat.
 Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.
 SiteOne Organic Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 3.9% over the next 12 months, similar to its two-year rate.
-This projection is underwhelming and suggests its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 4.6% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and implies its newer products and services will not catalyze better top-line performance yet.

 6. Gross Margin & Pricing Power

 SiteOne’s gross margin is good compared to other industrials businesses and signals it sells differentiated products, not commodities.
 As you can see below, it averaged an impressive 34.8% gross margin over the last five years.
-Said differently, SiteOne paid its suppliers $65.23 for every $100 in revenue.
+That means for every $100 in revenue, roughly $34.80 was left to spend on selling, marketing, R&D, and general administrative overhead.
 SiteOne Trailing 12-Month Gross Margin

-In Q3, SiteOne produced a 34.7% gross profit margin, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+This quarter, SiteOne’s gross profit margin was 34.1%, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Analyzing the trend in its profitability, SiteOne’s operating margin decreased by 4.3 percentage points over the last five years.
+Looking at the trend in its profitability, SiteOne’s operating margin decreased by 4 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 SiteOne’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 SiteOne Trailing 12-Month Operating Margin (GAAP)